The 2023 workshop will be from June 18 – July 1. Applications are now open and due February 10.

 Developments in digital technology afford exciting new possibilities for conducting analysis and conveying arguments in a multimedia form about multimedia objects of study through works commonly known as ‘videographic essays.’
-Professors Christian Keathley and Jason Mittell will lead a two-week workshop at Middlebury College in Vermont from June 14-27, 2015, where participants will learn how to conceive and produce film & media criticism via digital sound and moving images.
+Jason Mittell and Catherine Grant will lead a two-week workshop at Middlebury College in Vermont from June 18 – July 1, 2023, where participants will learn how to conceive and produce film & media criticism via digital sound and moving images.

-In the workshop, we will engage with many key questions facing film and media scholarship in the digital age: How might the use of images and sounds transform the rhetorical strategies used by film/media scholars?
+In the workshops, we engage with many key questions facing film and media scholarship in the digital age: How might the use of images and sounds transform the rhetorical strategies used by film & media scholars?
 How does such creative digital scholarship fit into the norms of contemporary academia?
 How might incorporating aesthetic strategies common to moving images reshape scholarly discourse?
 How do broader trends and developments in remix culture and copyright activism connect with new modes of film and media scholarship?
-In a workshop setting, we will consider the theoretical foundation for such forms of digital scholarship, and we will experiment extensively with producing such work.
-The goal will be to explore a range of approaches by using moving images as a critical language and to expand the expressive possibilities available to innovative humanist scholars.
+In a workshop setting, we consider the theoretical foundation for such forms of digital scholarship, and experiment extensively with producing such work.
+The goal is to explore a range of approaches by using moving images as a critical language and to expand the expressive possibilities available to innovative humanist scholars.

-Applications for the workshop are due December 1, 2014 – participants will be notified about their acceptance by the end of January 2015.
+Applications for the 2023 workshop will be due February 10, 2023 – participants will be notified about their acceptance by the end of February.
+Applications are now being accepted.